 A faster dual layer burner!

-The only problem I can think of is actually not of this drive, but the dual layer media.
-Since the technology is still fairly new the prices are still higher than regular DVD+/-R media.
+The only problem I can think of is actually not of this drive, but the dual-layer media.
+Since the technology is still fairly new the prices are still higher than regular DVD±R media.
 I would not mind paying about a buck or two for a single disk, but $9.99 was just out of the question at the time.
-Fortunately, like all new technology, the price has gone down a lot to about two to three bucks a piece.
+Fortunately, like all new technology, the price has gone down a lot to about two to three bucks each.
 It is still a bit on the expensive side, but at least now you can afford to try it out and see for yourself what the quality is like.

 WHICH SOFTWARE TO USE?